 This step by step woodworking project is about firewood shed plans.
 In this article we describe the main techniques and methods required for this backyard construction, along with a complete list of materials.
-We have designed the plans to keep the expenditures under control and to involve the least amount of work possible, for such a project.
+I have designed the plans to keep the expenditures under control and to involve the least amount of work possible, so that you can learn how to build a wood shed.
 In order to save money, you should go to several lumberyards and ask an estimate for the materials required for this job and choose the best offer in terms of quality and price.
 Afterwards, you should get a drill machinery, a circular saw, a handsaw with fine teeth, a hammer, a spirit level and a tape measure.

 - B – 4 pieces of 2×4 lumber 69” long JOISTS

 - C – 2 pieces of 2×4” lumber 36” long RIM JOISTS

 - D – 90 pieces of 3” galvanized wood screws SCREWS